wbuaklee/pypso/trunk/README.txt

 #  - Experiment setups.
 Average over many iterations and/or automatically change conditions of your
 #      choice and let several trials run while you get a fresh cup of coffee :-)
 #
-#  To use it, navigate into directoryn where the pypso directory resides,
+#  To use it, navigate into the directory where the pypso directory resides,
 #  open a Python session and type:
-#  $ import pypsobase
+#  $ import pypso.base
 #  $ pypso.base.run()
 #  (you can also navigate into the pypso directory and leave the "pypso."-parts away in the
 #  python-session)